 - It’s worth spending a few hours online looking at price points in the neighbourhoods you’re interested in.
 For instance, if you can’t afford at least $400k for a home in Scottsdale, there are plenty of other areas that are beautiful, too.
 If you’re set on Scottsdale, consider a condo which tends to sell in the $200k range.

 - Keep in mind that there is an abundance of great communities in both the East and West Valley with a price point to fit every budget.

 Now that you’ve considered the 3W’s, it’s time to get on with your action plan.
 Here are a few of Diane’s top tips to help you map out your next steps:

-Being able to access this kind of expertise is critical when purchasing property in another country.
+Being able to access this kind of expertise is critical when purchasing or selling property in another country.
 For starters, she has one of the best teams in the business – Arizona seasoned yet well versed and able to speak ‘Canadian’!
 She also offers a wide and trusted network of suppliers and professional services on both sides of the border.

 This step is all about money matters and the kind of common sense advice you’ll need to fully understand all the financials and cost ramifications of purchasing a home in Arizona.

 By law, Arizona realtors are not able to provide advice on the specialized areas of taxation and title issues.
 This is homework you’ll have to do yourself so make sure to contact a cross-border accountant you trust.